How to sell your stamps with us

 - “Schoolboy” collections, perhaps better described, as accumulations tend to contain stamps in small “All world” paperback albums from various countries and are often postmarked or cut directly from envelopes.
 Quality is often atrocious with many of the stamps creased, torn or even with large chunks missing.
 Quality is paramount with stamp collecting and collections of this type are very rarely of any value.

 - Old stamps, just because a stamp is old it does not necessarily make it valuable.
 Letter writing was the number one form of communication prior to the telephone and the internet, even stamps from the 19th century have survived in huge quantities and are often of little value.

-For specialised collections of stamps from the British Commonwealth or the former British Empire contact us at email@example.com
+For specialised collections of stamps from Great Britain, the British Commonwealth or the former British Empire please contact firstname.lastname@example.org

 Please note: Stanley Gibbons does not provide a free valuations service for probate purposes.
 For probate valuations please contact one of our professional appraisers.